 Sadiq Khan talks a lot about the pollution crisis, but his relative inaction has made it clear that, in London, we have a mayor who is totally unwilling to make any forward-thinking decision that will upset people in the present.
 This was the case with the pedestrianisation of Oxford Street: a backlash from Westminster Council, whose decision it ultimately was, put a stop to the plans.
 Khan’s weakness, and his inability to control the narrative, means Oxford Street remains a polluted, unpleasant mess.
 Surely Europe’s busiest shopping street deserves better.

-Middle-class urban fantasy magazine Monocle releases a well-regarded ‘Quality of Life Index’ every year, listing the top 25 most liveable cities in the world.
+Middle-class urbanist fantasy magazine Monocle releases a well-regarded ‘Quality of Life Index’ every year, listing the top 25 most livable cities in the world.
 In each edition, London is conspicuous by its absence.
 The first step to getting the capital – and any British city – on that list is to make it a more comfortable, breathable, amenable place to live, and we can start that process by moving the cars out, and the pedestrians and cyclists in.